OpenSeesXMU/NSMframework/README.md

 **Non-intrusive Numerical Substructure Method (NSM) Framework for OpenSees**

 ## Overview
-[cite_start]This repository contains the source code for a non-intrusive framework capable of **automatic identification of damaged elements**, triggering of **twin substructure (TSM) refinement**, initialization of the refined substructure, and smooth force transition at the global–local interface[cite: 1].
+his repository contains the source code for a non-intrusive framework capable of **automatic identification of damaged elements**, triggering of **twin substructure (TSM) refinement**, initialization of the refined substructure, and smooth force transition at the global–local interface.

 The framework ensures full transparency and practical reproducibility by using standard socket communication to link global analysis models with fine-scale submodels.